Lindsay Ellis: Video essays (2014–present)

 Throughout her career online, Ellis has been subject to multiple campaigns of online harassment.
-One such campaign occurred after she compared the film Raya and the Last Dragon to Avatar: The Last Airbender on Twitter, which some perceived as a racist generalization of media featuring Asian people.
+One such campaign occurred after she compared the film Raya and the Last Dragon to Avatar: The Last Airbender on Twitter, which detractors perceived to be a racist generalization of media featuring Asian people.
 In a 2021 Patreon blog post titled "Walking away from Omelas" (an allusion to the short story "The Ones Who Walk Away from Omelas" by Ursula K. Le Guin), she announced her retirement from YouTube and content creation, citing cancel culture and online harassment.

-In June 2022, Ellis resurfaced publicly at Vidcon where she discussed her life following her online retirement and the impact it had on her own mental health.
+In June 2022, Ellis resurfaced publicly at Vidcon, where she discussed her life following her online retirement and the impact it had on her own mental health.
+She made the same accusations of harassment.

-In October 2022, Ellis announced through her Patreon that, while she still intends to never return to YouTube, she will be releasing new content exclusively through Nebula, with her patrons getting free access as a Patreon perk.
+Ellis announced through her Patreon that, while she still intended to never return to YouTube, she would be releasing new content exclusively through Nebula, with her patrons getting free access as a Patreon perk.
+In October 2022, Ellis posted her first video essay in nearly one year on streaming platform Nebula, discussing the Lord of the Rings film trilogy.

+In 2024, Ellis returned to YouTube, while still continuing to publish video content on Nebula.
+In 2025, Ellis released a video covering Ms. Rachel and the Gaza genocide on which she raised over $825,000 for the Palestine Children's Relief Fund.